TanStack/query/README.md

 ## Scroll Restoration

-Out of the bx, "scroll restoration" for all queries (including paginated and infinite queries) Just Works™️ in React Query.
+Out of the box, "scroll restoration" for all queries (including paginated and infinite queries) Just Works™️ in React Query.
 The reason for this is that query results are cached and able to be retrieved synchronously when a query is rendered.
 As long as your queries are being cached long enough (the default time is 5 minutes)o and have not been garbage collected, scroll restoration will work out of the box all the time.

 ## Disabling or Pausing a Query